How do you pick a doctor? Here are 6 tips.

 - Pediatrician — Pediatricians are trained to care for the specific needs of growing infants, children and teenagers.

 - Ask for recommendations — One of the best resources for a new doctor can be your own circle of family members and friends.
-In addition, the insurance coverage you’re considering — HMO, PPO, etc. — will determine the network of PCPs you have to choose from.
+In addition, the insurance coverage you’re considering will determine who you have to choose from.
 Coverage may vary doctor to doctor, so be certain to make sure any doctor you’re considering accepts your insurance coverage.

 - Location, location, location — Having a doctor whose office is close to your work will help insure you make your regular appointments and make it easier to get into the office when you’re not feeling well.
 Also, check to make certain the office is open when you need it.
 Many physician practices not only offer expanded evening and weekend hours, but allow other practice physicians to see you if your chosen physician isn’t available.